-Edward Poindexter and Wopashitwe Mondo Eyen we Langa (David Rice) were convicted and sentenced to life in prison in 1971 for the murder of Omaha Police Officer Larry Minard.
-Minard died when a suitcase dynamite bomb exploded in a vacant house in North Omaha on August 17, 1970.
-Officer John Tess was also injured in the explosion.
+Edward Poindexter and Wopashitwe Mondo Eyen we Langa (David Rice) were convicted and sentenced to life in prison in 1971 for the murder of Omaha Police Officer Larry Minard who died when a suitcase dynamite bomb exploded in a vacant house in North Omaha on August 17, 1970.
+Officer John Tess was injured in the explosion.
 According to an unpublished 1970 article written by radio journalist Michael Amdor (who would go on to become a lawyer and a judge) the police immediately assumed the Omaha Black Panthers (called the National Committee to Combat Fascism) were responsible for the bombing.

 The Nebraska 2 were charged and convicted of the murder of Omaha Police Officer Larry Minard and given life sentences.
 Minard died when a suitcase containing dynamite exploded in a North Omaha home on August 17, 1970.
 Officer John Tess was also injured in the explosion.
 Both have insisted they never manufactured a bomb, and never instructed a 16-year-old to make a 911 call to lure police to a trap.
 So much evidence has come to light since their convictions to corroborates their story that Amnesty International and the Lincoln NAACP have called for their release, or for a new trial.

 Romaine “Chip” Fitzgerald, born and raised in Compton, California, joined the Southern California Chapter of the Black Panther Party in early 1969 as a teenager who had just been released from the California Youth Authority.
 He was given 2 life sentences for the frame-up of the murder of a security guard and attempted murder of a CHP officer.

 Wopashitwe Mondo Eyen we Langa (formerly known as David Rice) has been a political prisoner in the Nebraska State Penitentiary since 1970, when he and fellow Black Panther Ed Poindexter were convicted for the bombing murder of Omaha policeman Larry Minard, and given life sentences.
 Both have consistently denied any connection with the crime, and Amnesty International, after reviewing the many inconsistencies in the trial transcript, as well as FBI files obtained through the Freedom of Information Act, have called for either a new trial, or immediate release.